 Community clouds could allow various organizations to do business through a mutually agreeable platform (generally stunted but could progress).

-Now entering the entrepreneurial era
+Now entering the entrepreneurial era.

-One major shift – due to the ability to collaborate with other individuals and develop software affordably and quickly – is that we are seeing more entrepreneurs carve out niches for themselves.
+One major shift – due to the ability to collaborate with other individuals and develop software affordably and quickly – is seeing more entrepreneurs carve out niches for themselves.
 The co-chair of the Deloitte Center for the Edge, John Hagel, said that the sophisticated testing to which startups immediately have access is incredible, with the rate of innovation accelerating in tandem with “the speed at which you can identify what people are interested in, and what they will pay.”

 Atlantic.Net: Linux VPS hosting in the cloud

-Now that we have discussed some broader possibilities of the cloud, let’s briefly consider one way to get started: a Linux VPS from Atlantic.Net.
+Now that we have discussed some broader possibilities of the cloud let’s briefly consider one way to get started: a Linux VPS from Atlantic.Net.
 Basic characteristics include the following:

 - Reliability and performance of the cloud